President & CEO

 Chief Operations Officer

-Angel began her journey within the Boys & Girls Club Movement as a volunteer in 2000, while working for PBS (Public Broadcasting Station), where she was responsible for identifying, researching and securing valuable funding with foundations, corporations and businesses.
-In 2004, Angel became a Program Director for Boys & Girls Clubs of Southeast Virginia.
-Moving at a steady pace upward, Angel has held the position of: Unit Director and Area Director.
-She has held the Director of Operations position for Boys & Girls Clubs of the Trident Area in Charleston, SC and Area Director for Salvation Army Boys & Girls Clubs of Greater Charlotte, NC.
+Angel began her journey within the Boys & Girls Club Movement in 2004 as the Program Director for Boys & Girls Clubs of Southeast Virginia.
+Moving at a steady pace upward, Angel has held many leadership positions.
+She was the Director of Operations for Boys & Girls Clubs of the Trident Area in Charleston, SC and Area Director for Salvation Army Boys & Girls Clubs of Greater Charlotte, in Charlotte, NC.

-Prior to becoming an Area Director in Charlotte, NC, Angel was the Executive Director for Girls Inc. of Southwest Hampton Roads, Virginia.
-Besides her key role to increase the organization’s funding support, she was responsible for regaining funding of approximately $200,000 from United Way, Beazley Foundation, TowneBank, corporations, grants, and individual giving.
-Angel has a proven operations management track record and more than 20 years in the United States Navy as a Career Counselor.
+Prior to becoming the Area Director in Charlotte, NC, she was the Executive Director for Girls Inc. of Southwest Hampton Roads, Virginia.
+Angel served 20 years in the United States Navy as a Career Counselor.

-Angel has an A.S. in General Studies from Tidewater Community College and attended Saint Leo University, majoring in Business Management.
-Angel is a graduate of Boys & Girls Club Leadership University School of Management through the University of Michigan Ross School of Business and obtained a Certificate in Human Resource Management in the United States Navy.
+Angel attended Saint Leo University, majoring in Business Administration.
+Angel is a graduate of Boys & Girls Club Leadership University School of Management through the University of Michigan-Ross School of Business and also obtained a Certificate in Human Resource Management in the United States Navy.

 Interested in a career with Boys & Girls Clubs?